 RIOT FEST: To begin, what are your specialties and qualifications within music therapy?

-JEFFREY WOLF: I work for a creative arts therapy agency called the Institute for Therapy through the Arts.
+JEFFREY WOLFE: I work for a creative arts therapy agency called the Institute for Therapy through the Arts.
 We’re different in that we have four professions of creative arts therapy: art, dance/movement, drama, and music.
 I’m a music therapist with a specialization in neurologic music therapy.
 A lot of my background is about explaining music from a neuroscience model: How and why are things functioning in the brain—or from a physiological manner—during our interaction with music?

 What exactly is the reach of the Institute for Therapy through the Arts within the Chicago area?